Keyscript Shorthand

 In Keyscript, a word generally contains all its consonants but none of its vowels, although vowels and diphthongs are used in some instances.
 In contrast, Gregg outlines contain the vowels as well as the consonants.

-Alphabetical systems, like Keyscript, have an advantage over symbol systems, like Gregg, for ease of reading also, because symbols may be harder to decipher and look more alike than letters of the alphabet, viz the writing of different letters in Gregg with the same stroke but in different lengths.
-In an alphabetical system, for example, t is easily distinguishable from d without different letter length or the Pitman shading (thickening of one letter).
+Alphabetical systems naturally have an advantage over symbol systems for ease of reading, also, because symbols may be harder to decipher and distinguish between than letters of the alphabet, viz the writing of different letters in Gregg with the same stroke but in different lengths.
+In an alphabetical system, for example, t is easily distinguishable from d without different letter length or the Pitman shading (thickening) of some strokes.

 Is Keyscript ambiguous?
 When read in context, Keyscript is not ambiguous.
 If this were the case, it would defeat the whole purpose of having Keyscript at all.
 Any shorthand is made not just to be written, but also to be read back.
 There are so many safeguards built into Keyscript to ensure that words are not ambiguous.

 But reading any shorthand tends to be harder after a long time has past.
-I read back my holiday diary written in Keyscript a few years later and there was one word which I could not read.
-There is also no reason why someone could not read someone elses Keyscript, as long as he/she knew the theory of Keyscript and could read the handwriting.
+Despite this, I read back my holiday diary written in Keyscript a few years later and there was only one word (or group of letters) which I could not read.
+There is also no reason why someone could not read someone else's Keyscript, as long as he/she knew the theory of Keyscript and could read the handwriting.